cda-tum/fiction/README.md

 I would like to thank my co-authors for countless helpful discussions and support with this framework.
-Also, I thank Gregor Kuhn for implementing the SVG export and for reporting troublesome bugs, Mario Kneidinger for code contributions, setting up the Dockerfile and corresponding documentation, pointing out the Visual Studio resources and documentation inconsistencies on my side, and Till Schlechtweg for reporting bugs.
+Also, I thank Gregor Kuhn for implementing the SVG export and for reporting troublesome bugs, Mario Kneidinger for code contributions, setting up the Dockerfile and corresponding documentation, pointing out the Visual Studio resources and documentation inconsistencies on my side, Till Schlechtweg for reporting bugs, and Fabrizio Riente for pointing out compiler issues under certain platforms.
-I thank Umberto Garlando who traveled hundreds of kilometers to explain his work to me and without whom, the iNML implementation would not have been possible.
+I thank Umberto Garlando who traveled hundreds of kilometers to discuss his work with me, and without whom, the iNML implementation would not have been possible.
-Also, I thank Mathias Soeken for letting me use parts of his code and for his patience answering dozens of my technical questions.
+Also, I thank Mathias Soeken for letting me use parts of his code and for his patience answering dozens of my technical questions, as well as Alan Mishchenko for sharing his knowledge about incremental satisfiability solving with me, and, last but not least, Nikolaj Bjorner for implementing my feature requests into the Z3 solver.

 Last but not least, I thank the committee of the ISVLSI 2019 for decorating *fiction* with the **Best Research Demo Award**.
 A
 [press release](https://www.dfki.de/web/news/detail/News/mehr-als-nur-fiktion-entwurfswerkzeug-fuer-nanotechnologie-fiction-mit-best-research-demo-award-ausg/)